Import

 Other Tables are a result of applying an operation to input Table(s), such as filtering away rows, applying edits or joining two tables together.
-These tables are referred to as procedural tables, and we will learn more about them in Revisions.
+These are referred to as procedural tables, and we will learn more about them in Revisions.

 This page serves as an index into the different import methods, with simple examples, caveats and links to the API documentation for more details.